-The Museum of UnCut Funk has taken a very different approach to collecting items that are relevant to our cultural experience.
-As children of the 1970′s, we are dedicated to collecting artifacts from what we believe is one of the greatest decades ever.
-We have also been blessed to bear witness to the election of the first Black President in American history, Barack Obama, one of the greatest events in our lifetime.
-As President Obama is also a child of the 1970′s, it makes sense for The Museum of UnCut Funk to collect artifacts that highlight all aspects of his presidential achievement.
+The Museum Of UnCut Funk has taken a very different approach to collecting items that are relevant to our cultural experience.
+As children of the 1970’s, we are dedicated to collecting artifacts from what we believe is one of the greatest decades ever.
+We have also been blessed to bear witness to the election of the first Black President in American history, Barack Obama, one of the greatest historic events in our lifetime.
+As President Obama is also a child of the 1970’s, it makes sense for The Museum of UnCut Funk to collect artifacts that highlight his Presidential achievement, in our own unique way.
 Thus we have added The Barack Obama Comic Book Collection to our archive.

 Millions of anti-Black items were produced during the Jim Crow period, and these items served to justify prejudice and discrimination against Black Americans.
 If Black adults were childlike, for example, then they should not be allowed to vote, serve on juries, or become police officers or teachers therefore these anti-Black items both shaped and reflected attitudes toward Blacks.

 Source: Ferris Sate University

 The Museum Of UnCut Funk owns one of the world’s most unique and extensive collections of Original Animation Production Cels and Drawings from 1970‘s Saturday morning cartoons that feature Black characters.

 As a fan of the theater, I began collecting window cards from the broadway shows that I was fortunate enough to see.
 My love for the art on them grew from there and I started collecting all of the window cards from Black plays and musicals and plays the featured Black actors that I could find.

 Some people got to have it

 Some people really need it